necrotxilok/JSDataLayer/README.md

 ### Edit Mode

-In Edit Mode, when the user creates, modifies or deletes any part of the book (courses, units or activities), the app use RestCollection settings to automatically send operation to the server and retrive only new information.
+In Edit Mode, when the user creates, modifies or deletes any part of the book (courses, units or activities), the app use ApiCollection settings to automatically send operation to the server and retrive only new information.

-Thanks to RestCollection the app have a permanent and consistent data between front-end and back-end without need of reload to ensure the app is updated.
+Thanks to ApiCollection the app have a permanent and consistent data between front-end and back-end without need of reload to ensure the app is updated.